 The Effects of High Blood Pressure on Your Eyes

-High blood pressure can be very harmful to the body, causing heart and kidney problems among others.
+High blood pressure can be very harmful to the body, causing heart and kidney problems among other issues.
 If untreated, high blood pressure can also affect your eyesight and lead to eye disease.
 High blood pressure can damage blood vessels in the retina.
 The retina is the layer of tissue at the back part of the eye.
 It changes light and images that enter the eye into nerve signals that are sent to the brain.
 The higher the blood pressure and the longer it has been high, the more severe the damage is likely to be.

 The most common eye disease caused by high blood pressure is known as hypertensive retinopathy.

-Other problems with the retina that may occur, include:
+Other problems with the retina that may occur include: